SBB Ae 6/6: Experiences with the prototypes

 Intense trial runs were made with the prototypes.
 They had bogies with fixed axles, which led to heavy rail and wheel flange abrasion.
-Despite some early technical issues, the SBB-CFF-FFS were convinced they were on the right path with the development of the Ae 6/6.
+Despite some early technical issues, the SBB were convinced they were on the right path with the development of the Ae 6/6.
 After introducing side-elastic wheelsets and making the wheel flanges of the middle axles smaller, the series production started in 1954, resulting in the first series locomotives delivered in 1955.

 Operations until the 1960s

 Summary

 In its heyday, the 1950s and 1960s, the Ae 6/6 was the Gotthard locomotive par excellence, both for passenger and freight traffic.
 They were also used on the route through the Simplon tunnel.
 They were used in turns to ensure regular servicing in the main maintenance facility at Bellinzona.
-In the late 1960s, the two prototypes were retired from service on the Gotthard line; gradually followed by the rest of the class, although occasional workings continue to this day.
-After the introduction of the Re 6/6 locomotives, most Ae6/6 were reallocated to services in the Swiss plateau.
-Since this time, they have been mostly used for freight trains, because they are too slow for the faster passenger services.
+In the late 1960s, the two prototypes were retired from service on the Gotthard line; gradually followed by the rest of the class.
+After the introduction of the Re 6/6 locomotives, most Ae 6/6 were reallocated to services in the Swiss plateau.
+Subsequently, they were mostly used for freight trains, because they are too slow for the faster passenger services.
 An exception were those units hired by the BLS, which were sometimes used to haul relief and intercity trains over the Lötschberg route.